 Money from your savings that you give to the home’s seller.
 A mortgage pays the rest of the purchase price.
-It’s usually expressed as a percentage: On a £300,000 home, a £25,000 deposit would be 12%.
+It’s usually expressed as a percentage: on a £300,000 home, a £25,000 deposit would be 12%.
 Your deposit size dictates your loan-to-value (LTV) ratio, which in turn affects the interest rates you’ll be offered by mortgage lenders.

-“Just get started,” Carr suggests.
 “Start setting something aside as savings every month, no matter how big or small.
-You can always build on it.”
+You can always build on it,” Carr says.

 The way to save

-A good way to set a monthly saving goal is to subtract your current rent from your estimated mortgage payment, including principal, interest, property tax, homeowner insurance and mortgage insurance.
+A good way to set a monthly saving goal is to subtract your current rent from your estimated monthly mortgage repayments.
 Save the difference.